stevedesa/MISH-Mines-Shell/README.md

 ## Limitations
 - MISH does not support advanced shell features like wildcards (`*`), command substitution, or scripting constructs (e.g., loops, conditionals).
-- Error messages could be more detailed in some cases.
+- Error messages aren't the most detailed (Could've been more detailed in some cases, but it's a small project :)).